 a.
 Average Seasonal Trends

-Initial results from this study are in agreement with past tornado climatologies (e.g. Brooks et al. 2003, referred hereafter as BDK03; Verbout et al. 2006) that indicate a general increase in tornado occurrence in outbreaks from winter into early spring.
+Initial results from this study are in agreement with past tornado climatologies (e.g. Pautz 1969; Galway 1977; BDK03; Verbout et al. 2006) that indicate a general increase in tornado occurrence in outbreaks from winter into early spring.
 9746 tornadoes occurred in the 717 January through April tornado outbreaks (i.e., days with 6 or more tornadoes in a 24 hour period across the CONUS east of the Rocky Mountains).
 A nearly seven-fold increase in tornadoes occurring in outbreaks is observed between January (793) and April (5576; Table 3.2).
 Much of this increase occurs in the warm season: an increase of only 99 tornadoes occurs between January and February, compared to an increase of 3103 tornadoes between March and April.

 Similar trends of increasing tornado activity are observed in counts of tornado outbreak days, counts of strong tornadoes (rated F/EF2 or greater; also referred to as ‘significant’ tornadoes), and counts of violent tornadoes (rated F/EF4 or greater).
 Only 56 tornado outbreaks were observed in January (~0.9 outbreak per year), with progressively increasing numbers of tornado outbreaks through the cold season of the year peaking at 390 outbreaks (~6.4 outbreaks per year) in April.
 On average, ~11.8 outbreaks can be expected per year during the January – April period.